 I’m sure you have probably heard mixed messages about fruit on the keto diet.
-Some people will tell you that you need to avoid fruit.
-They have too many carbs and will throw you out of ketosis!
-Then, you have others coming at you telling you that fruit is totally fine.
+Some people will tell you that you need to avoid fruit because it has too many grams of carbs and that they will throw you out of ketosis!

 They might not be sweet, but avocados are technically a fruit.
-They are an excellent source of healthy fat that you need on the keto diet.
-In 100 grams of avocado, there are only 2g net carbs.
+They are an excellent source of healthy fats that you need on a strict keto diet.
+In 100 grams of avocado, there are only 2 grams of net carbs.

 They also make a fantastic grab-and-go snack too.

 Lemons are super good for your body.
 Did you know they could reduce your risk of anemia, kidney stones, and even soothe digestive issues?

 I love that they are an excellent source of vitamin C (which boosts my immune system too) and have less carbs than other citrus fruits.

 100g of lemons has about 6 grams of net carbs.
 I like to use lemons in lots of recipes!

 Strawberries are another fruit that is high in vitamin C and low in carbs.
 They are so sweet, it might surprise you that they are actually keto-friendly.
 In fact, 100g of strawberries has a net carb count of just 6 grams.
 This is because they are also really high in water content too.